Ike Taylor: 2003

-On May 28, 2003, the Pittsburgh Steelers signed Taylor to a three-year, $1.18 million contract that includes a signing bonus of $275,000.
+On May 28, 2003, the Steelers signed Taylor to a three-year, $1.18 million contract that included a signing bonus of $275,000.

 Throughout training camp, he competed against Chidi Iwuoma to be the fourth cornerback on the depth chart.
 Head coach Bill Cowher named Taylor the fourth cornerback on the depth chart to begin the regular season, behind Chad Scott, Dewayne Washington, and Deshea Townsend.
 He was also given kick return duties by special teams coordinator Kevin Spencer.